Brandon-short/Brandon-short.github.io/ccna.md

     - layer 3
   - Access Points
     - Can be lightweight or autonomous
-  - Wireless Lan Controller
+  - Wireless LAN Controller
-    - Used to manage multiple Acess Points
+    - Used to manage multiple Access Points

 ## TCP/IP Model